deepjavalibrary/djl-demo/android/README.md

 The minimum API level for this project is 26.

 ### Setup
-Please run this task before build:
+Use the following command to install this app on your Android phone:
 ```
+cd quickdraw_recognition
-./gradlew :quickdraw_recognition:downloadModel
+./gradlew iD
 ```

-It will download the pretrained model into assets.
+It will install the application your Android phone.